mahesh079/book-review-management-system/README.md

 npm run dev
 # Server running at http://localhost:5000

+In the Demo Data Document.docx file there is dummy data to test each api request

  Below is the detailed Database Schema Design — Book Review API (MongoDB)